muratk3n/thirdwave/en/2018/10/lpg-cylinder-gas-kitchen-cab.md

 # LPG Cylinders, Energy, Taxis, Kitchens

-You know, you can heat, light a house using portable LPG cylinders.
+It is possible to heat, power a house using portable LPG cylinders.
 Such things are common in many kitchens in various countries.
 Completely off-grid, cheap.